A study of options to reduce congestion and increase mobility throughout the Route 8 and Waterbury Branch Rail Line

 About the Study

 The Route 8 & Waterbury Branch Line Corridor/Alternative Modes Study is assessing the needs and opportunities for improving service on the Waterbury Branch Line and the feasibility of alternatives to single occupancy vehicles.
-These alternative modes include commuter rail, express bus and Bus Rapid Transit (BRT), walking and biking.
+A draft of the final report is available to read, and a hybrid public information session was held on Dec.
+15. These alternative modes include commuter rail, express bus and Bus Rapid Transit (BRT), walking and biking.
 The project is being led by AECOM Technical Services, Inc. The study team has completed an overview of existing travel conditions within the corridor, an assessment of transit-oriented development opportunities within rail station areas, and the feasibility of instituting BRT service.
 A website has been set up to provide project details.
 Click here to access the Alt Modes Study website.

 Transit Rider Input